-Thunder Over Louisville, the largest fireworks show in the world and the opening event for the Kentucky Derby Festival draws more than half a million spectators every year.
+Thunder Over Louisville, one of the largest fireworks shows in the world and the opening event for the Kentucky Derby Festival, draws more than half a million spectators every year.
 Though the Thunder Over Louisville fireworks show can be seen all over Downtown Louisville, some spots are better than others to appreciate the full experience of this staggering event, including the views and the accompanying music.
 With so many people who come out for Thunder Over Louisville, you'll be best prepared if you know exactly where to go and show up early.

 Most of the areas on the Jeffersonville side of the Second Street Bridge are private property, though there are some good pedestrian areas on Riverside Drive.
 Some of the riverfront restaurants in Jeffersonville, like Portage House and Parlour Pizza, also offer reserved Thunder Over Louisville balcony tables for the show, but you should make those reservations as early as possible to have a chance of saving a table.

-While the spectacle won't bee the same as watching it much more closely from a downtown location, it's a good alternative as a means of avoiding the other 500,000 Thunder spectators.
+While the spectacle won't be quite the same as watching it from a much closer downtown location, it's a good alternative as a means of avoiding the other 700,000 spectators.

 If you're going to watch Thunder Over Louisville from the riverfront, then the goal should be to get as close to the Second Street Bridge as possible.
 Waterfront Park is right next to the bridge and—unsurprisingly—one of the best places to watch Thunder Over Louisville.
 Not only do you get unobstructed front-row views, but you'll also be able to purchase snacks from the many vendors who are selling food and drinks.
 As an added and important bonus, the city makes sure there are portable restrooms around every corner near the park to accommodate guests.